DS-Homebrew/nds-bootstrap/README.md

  </span>
 </p>

-nds-bootstrap is an application that allows the usage of Nintendo DS/DSi Homebrew and ROMs through the SD card of the Nintendo DSi/3DS, rather than through emulators or flashcarts.
+nds-bootstrap is an open-source application that allows Nintendo DS/DSi ROMs to be natively utilised rather than using an emulator.
+This works on Nintendo DSi/3DS SD cards through CFW and on Nintendo DS through flashcarts.

-# Bug Reporting
+# Compatibility

-Before reporting a bug, check the [compatibility list](https://docs.google.com/spreadsheets/d/1LRTkXOUXraTMjg1eedz_f7b5jiuyMv2x6e_jY_nyHSc/edit?usp=sharing) to see if it has already been reported.

-A few questions one can answer:
-1) How you encountered the bug
-2) What happens when the bug occurs
-3) If the bug is reproduce-able, what steps can one take in order to get there.

-Bugs can be reported in the [Github issues section](https://github.com/ahezard/nds-bootstrap/issues).
+nds-bootstrap supports most DS ROMS, with a few exceptions.
+You can enhance your gaming experience with cheats and faster load times than general cartridges (for games that support those features).
+Game saving is supported too and will be saved in the `.sav` extention.

+Be sure to manually patch out the Anti-Piracy functions though, as nds-bootstrap does not include the patches by default.

+We also support many homebrew, including emulators such as lameboy & NesDS.

 # Compiling

-Firstly, if you want to self compile, check [travis](https://travis-ci.org/ahezard/nds-bootstrap) and see if it can compile successfully.

-To self-compile this you will need [devkitPro](https://devkitpro.org/) with the devkitARM toolchain, plus the necessary tools and libraries.
+In order to compile this on your own, you will need [devkitPro](https://devkitpro.org/) with the devkitARM toolchain, plus the necessary tools and libraries.
 DevkitPro includes `dkp-pacman` for easy installation of all components:

 ```
  $ dkp-pacman -Syu devkitARM general-tools dstools ndstool libnds libfat-nds